Frequently Asked Questions

 What types of games are included?

-The first 10 games include Pizza Maker Plus, Hi-Low Card Game, Bug Basher, Beat Tapper, Sequence Memory, Black Jack, Audio Racer, General Knowledge Quiz, Treasure Chest and the Ancients, and Soundcast Fishing.
-The final 10 games will be chosen and suggested with help from the beta testing team.
+The first games include Pizza Maker Plus, Hi-Low Card Game, Bug Basher, Beat Tapper, Sequence Memory, Black Jack, Audio Racer, General Knowledge Quiz, Treasure Chest and the Ancients, and Soundcast Fishing.
+The final 10 games will be suggested and chosen with help from the beta testing team.

 How many games are included in the collection?